Orbital Longitudinal Magnetoelectricity in Quasi-2D Parity-Violating Antiferromagnets: Interplay of Berry Phase and Stacking Order: Example 1: -symmetric antiferromagnet

 The quantities $\mathcal{B}$ and $\mathcal{M}$ have the same signs for the $Y$ valley due to $C_{4z}\mathcal{PT}$ symmetry.
 In Fig.~\ref{fig:fig2}(b), we plot the momentum-space distribution of $\mathcal{B}_{v\bm{k}}$ for the $X$ valley.
 The integral of $\mathcal{B}_{v\bm{k}}$ yields the ME coefficient $\chi_{\text{me}}=e^2/2h$.
 Note that this value is for a continuum model where the momentum integral extends to infinity; in a real tight-binding model with a periodic Brillouin zone, $\chi_{\text{me}}$ will be smaller.

 As displayed in Fig.~\ref{fig:fig2}(c), we evaluate $\chi_{\text{me}}$ as a function of Fermi energy $\mu$.
 In the insulating regime, $\chi_{\text{me}}$ is solely contributed by the Fermi-sea term $\mathcal{B}_{\bm{k}}$, while in the metallic regime, the Fermi-surface term $\mathcal{M}_{\bm{k}}$ also arises.
+Both of them are intrinsic and the inherent properties of a given model Hamiltonian.
 The sign of the Fermi-surface term is opposite for the conduction and valence bands because the orbital magnetic moment has the same sign in both, leading to $\mathcal{M}_{c\bm{k}}=-\mathcal{M}_{v\bm{k}}$.
-In contrast, the electric Hall effect is purely a Fermi-surface effect governed by the SBCD $\mathcal{B}{\bm{k}}$, as shown in Fig.~\ref{fig:fig3}(d).
+In contrast, the electric Hall effect is purely a Fermi-surface effect governed by the SBCD $\mathcal{B}_{\bm{k}}$, as shown in Fig.~\ref{fig:fig3}(d).
 In this case, the sign of $d\sigma_H/d\Delta$ is the same for the conduction and valence bands, since $\mathcal{B}_{c\bm{k}}=\mathcal{B}_{v\bm{k}}$.
 It is worth noting that the spin magnetic moment can also give rise to the ME coupling as a Fermi-surface effect, while in this work we focus on the orbital origin.